shapediver/Viewer/main/default/README.md

 - __Attribute Visualization__: [`@shapediver/viewer.features.attribute-visualization`](./features/attribute-visualization/index.html)

-    To visualize the attributes of objects, please use our interaction feature package.
+    To visualize the attributes of objects, please use our attribute visualization feature package.